Arnab-Developer/MedicalSystem/README.md

 Now open the Web App URL in web browser for Web Mvc and you should access the app.

 The future plan is to deploy the services in AKS.

-## How to run

-You need Visual Studio 2019, ASP.NET 5, Entity Framework, Azure tools for Visual Studio 2019 and SQL Server 2016 to work on this project locally.
-Create the databases and tables with the [script provided](https://github.com/Arnab-Developer/MedicalSystem/tree/main/DatabaseScripts) in the repo before executing this app.